ossia/ossia-supercollider/Ossia_light/README.md

-#'LOSSIA': light ossia version, without primitives
+# 'LOSSIA': light ossia version, without primitives

+(not usable at the moment)

-this light version is based on the old mgulibSC, only supporting Minuit protocol.
+this light version is based on the old mgulibSC (https://github.com/pchdev/mgulibSC), only supporting standard OSC & Minuit protocol.

 Just include the folder in SuperCollider's path, no custom build needed for this one.